-Lanarkshire campus has numerous catering outlets as well as vending machines available for drinks and snacks 24 hours a day, 7 days a week.
+Lanarkshire campus has numerous catering outlets. there are also vending machines available for drinks and snacks 24 hours a day, 7 days a week.

 There is a range of entertainment options in various towns close to Lanarkshire campus and in nearby Glasgow.
 Check with other students on what the popular options are locally.
-The Students' Union runs a wide variety of events for all students on campus.
+The Students' Union runs events for all students on campus.

+Hamilton is a popular town to explore nearby.
 The 'Vue' multi-screen cinema complex is located at the Palace Grounds area.
 See the website for information.
 Hamilton Town House Theatre (103 Cadzow Street ML3 6HH) and Motherwell Concert Hall and Theatre (Civic Centre ML1 1AB) host a variety of events.
 'The List' has details of what's on at both of these venues as well as other venues throughout the UK.
 Local newspapers will also have details of local events.